voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

 - To be future-proof and get as much performance as possible out of your GPU, use [Vulkan](/wiki/vulkan).
 - If you're okay with proprietary stuff and are targeting mainly Microsoft&nbsp;Windows & Xbox, you can use [Direct3D](https://en.wikipedia.org/wiki/Direct3D) via [DirectX](https://en.wikipedia.org/wiki/DirectX).

+{% warn_notice() %}
+Keep in mind that **game consoles** have their own, *proprietary*, graphics APIs;
+if you intend to port your project, you'll have to keep most graphics-related code behind some abstraction, separate from other systems.
+{% end %}

 ## Graphics Programming Libraries

 If you find the previously mentioned APIs too burdensome or low-level,